-10 Biggest Colleges in the U.S.
+20 Biggest Colleges in the U.S.

-One of the biggest selling points for many colleges is the ability to offer students of diverse backgrounds a true sense of community–even those schools which are large enough to be considered towns in their own right!
-Maintaining a population of 15,000 students or more annually, the biggest colleges in the U.S. provide undergrads with a unique experience both academically and socially.
-So, is a big school right for you?
-Keep reading to learn about the benefits and drawbacks of earning your degree at one of the biggest universities in the states.
+With student bodies exceeding 15,000 students or more annually, the biggest colleges in the U.S. provide undergrads with a unique experience both academically and socially.
+Is a big school right for you?
+Keep reading to learn about the benefits and drawbacks of earning your degree at one of the country’s biggest universities.

 Pros and Cons of Attending a Big College

-Even if you are pretty confident about your future goals, large schools tend to provide more opportunities for honing your skills and developing your talents.
-For example, these institutions have more alumni, and leveraging this expansive network can open up more internship and job opportunities down the line.
+Even if you are confident about your future goals, large schools tend to provide more opportunities for honing your skills and developing your talents than smaller schools.
+These institutions have more alumni and leveraging this expansive network can open up more internship and job opportunities down the line.

-10 Biggest Colleges in the U.S.
+20 Biggest Colleges in the U.S.

 Location: Orlando, FL

-Undergraduate Enrollment: 58,913
+Undergraduate Enrollment: 59,900

-Acceptance Rate: 43%
+Acceptance Rate: 36%

 One of the largest colleges in the U.S., the University of Central Florida is based in Orlando but includes regional campuses across the Sunshine State.
-UCF offers a plethora of majors and hundreds of concentrations, including uncommon offerings like Marine and Aquatic Biology and Golf Management.
+UCF offers a plethora of majors and hundreds of concentrations, including uncommon programs like Marine and Aquatic Biology and Golf Management.

 Location: College Station, TX

-Undergraduate Enrollment: 53,743
+Undergraduate Enrollment: 56,700

-Acceptance Rate: 59%
+Acceptance Rate: 64%

 Location: Columbus, OH